papernest disclaims that they are not currently in partnership with Sainsbury

 If you switch to Sainsbury’s Energy, you can opt for a dual fuel deal or just get your gas or electricity from the supplier.
 If you want to leave the company before your fixed period is over, you’ll have to pay an exit fee of £30 per fuel.

-You’ll be able to manage your Sainsbury’s Energy account using their online account manager.
+You’ll be able to manage your energy account using their online account manager.
 This is fairly easy to use.
 It allows you to monitor your energy usage, upload meter readings and keep track of your monthly payments.

 There’s also a Sainsbury’s Energy app that you can download.
 This lets you manage your energy account from your smartphone or tablet computer.